Unacceptable customer behaviour policy

 Unreasonable demands

-- Excessive amounts of information requested or provided
+- Excessive amounts of information requested or provided.

-- Unreasonably high level of service expected above our agreed service standards
+- Unreasonably high level of service expected above our agreed service standards.

-- Excessive number of approaches made to us
+- Excessive contact made to us.

 Examples of what we consider to be unreasonable demands include: